fanf2/draft-dnsop-sha-ll-not/draft.md

-In 2008 a chosen-prefix collision attack against MD5 was used to obtain an illegitimate CA certificate signed by a commercial CA [ROGUE-CA].
+In 2008 a chosen-prefix collision attack against MD5 was used to obtain an illegitimate CA certificate signed by a commercial CA [@?ROGUE-CA].
 A key part of this attack was to predict the serial number and validity period assigned by the commercial CA to the innocuous certificate so that its MD5 hash would collide with the malicious rogue CA certificate.